draftysumo/Ubuntu-Talon/README.md

 ## What do they do?
 - Updates system packages.
-- (Ubuntu) Removes Snap Store & Snaps to simplify the system and reduce bloat by removing unnecessary Snap components.
+- Removes Snap Store & Snaps to simplify the system and reduce bloat by removing unnecessary Snap components.
 - Installs Flatpak and Flathub repository making it easier to install software securely and without Snap.
 - Installs must have apps/packages like Timeshift for backups, VLC for video formats & more.
 - Replaces Firefox with Brave or LibreWolf if desired for better security.